 That’s a lot of information!
 Do you have any tips?

-So why don’t you answer the questions Nick?
+So then, why don’t you answer the questions Nick?

 What percentage roughly do you shoot candid vs. posed?

-I would say that roughly 80% of what we shoot on the wedding day is candid.
+In terms of delivered photos, I would say that roughly 90% of what we shoot on the wedding day is candid.
 We will often make sure that moments are going to happen in ideal locations, especially during the getting ready process when there might be clutter or bad lighting in certain areas of the room, but we try to avoid manufacturing moments.
 Instead we prefer to help set things up and then capture things as they play out.

 How hands on are you on the wedding day?